rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/_index.md

 The exact command to install Rancher differs depending on the certificate configuration.

+> **Tip for testing and development:** This final command to install Rancher requires a domain name that forwards traffic to Rancher.
+If you are using the Helm CLI to set up a proof of concept, you can use a fake domain name when passing the `hostname` option.
+An example of a fake domain name would be `<IP_OF_LINUX_NODE>.sslip.io`, which would expose Rancher on an IP where Rancher would be running.
+Production installs would require a real domain name.

 {{% tabs %}}
 {{% tab "Rancher-generated Certificates" %}}